 Nestled in the Andes, Bogota is the capital city of Colombia.
 It is one of the highest capital cities in the world, sitting at 2,600 meters above sea level.
 Bogota is a huge sprawling metropolis of around 10 million people, with a rich history and many things to do for visitors.
 And as Colombia continues to carve out its spot as one of the top tourism destinations in Latin America, Bogota is receiving more and more visitors each year.
+Here is my Bogota travel guide for nomad girls.

 Getting in and around